hashicorp/terraform-provider-azurerm/website/docs/r/mysql_server.html.markdown

 * `identity` - (Optional) An `identity` block as defined below.

 * `infrastructure_encryption_enabled` - (Optional) Whether or not infrastructure is encrypted for this server.
-Defaults to `false`.
 Changing this forces a new resource to be created.

 * `public_network_access_enabled` - (Optional) Whether or not public network access is allowed for this server.
 Defaults to `true`.